THE WEEK

 Twas very much true

-That the statue grew
+That the idol grew

-Exactly at the universal human rate
+Exactly at the universal human rate.

-First to investigate
+First to investigate,

-Then to dictate
+Then to dictate.

-But Thimmu stood firm, saying "Go Please"
+But Thimmu stood firm, saying "Go Please".

-This from a penniless native carver
+This from an idolator native carver

 Was too much, an insult.